johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-06-09-typescript-5-1-declaring-jsx-element-types/index.md

 ## The arrival of `JSX.ElementType`

 Sebastian Silbermann [opened a pull request to TypeScript](https://github.com/microsoft/TypeScript/pull/51328).
 It had the title "RFC: Consult new JSX.ElementType for valid JSX element types".
 In that PR Sebastian explained the issue we've just looked at above, and proposed a solution.
 The solution was to introduce a new type, `JSX.ElementType`.
-This type would be used to represent the type of a JSX element.
-This would allow library authors to control what types are used for JSX elements.

-To illustrate the what `JSX.ElementType` actually is, consider this illustration:
+To illustrate the what `JSX.ElementType` actually is as compared to a JSX element, consider this illustration:

 ```
 // <Component />